shufeigong/clo/web/app/plugins/store-locator-le/readme.txt

 Please [rate this plugin](http://wordpress.org/extend/plugins/store-locator-le/)!
 Rating the plugin, hopefully with 5 stars, helps increase the exposure on WordPress, which generates more downloads and purchases of add-ons.
 The more add-ons I sell the easier it is to put food on the table and give me more time to code cool new features.
+No ratings, no food, more hours working as the Walmart Greeter, less coolness in the plugins.

-Give us a chance to address your concerns if this plugin doesn't earn 5 stars by [contacting us](https://www.storelocatorplus.com/mindset/contact-us/) directly or by posting in the [support forum](https://www.storelocatorplus.com/forums/) at the CSA website.
+Give me a chance to address your concerns if this plugin doesn't earn 5 stars by [contacting me](http://www.storelocatorplus.com/mindset/contact-us/) directly or by posting in the [support forum](http://www.storelocatorplus.com/forums/) at the CSA website.

 == Installation ==

 = Requirements =

-* WordPress: 3.8 (Version 4.4 is recommended)
+* WordPress: 3.8
-* jQuery: 1.7 (same as WordPress 3.3, comes with WordPress)
+* jQuery: 1.7 (same as WordPress 3.3)
-* PHP 5.2.4 (Version 5.6 is recommended for security reasons, per WordPress)
+* PHP 5.2.4 (same as WordPress 3.2)
-* MySQL 5.0.15 (Version 5.6 is recommended for security reasons, per WordPress)
+* MySQL 5.0.15 (same as WordPress 3.2)

 = Main Plugin =

 1. Search for "Store Locator Plus" via Plugins/Add New on your WordPress admin panel.
 2. Click install.
 3. Add your locations through the 'Add Locations' page in the Store Locator admin panel
-4. Create or edit a page and add the [[SLPLUS] shortcode](https://www.storelocatorplus.com/support/documentation/store-locator-plus/getting-started/shortcodes/).
+4. Create or edit a page and add the [[SLPLUS] shortcode](http://www.storelocatorplus.com/support/documentation/store-locator-plus/getting-started/shortcodes/).

+= Icons =

+The system ships with a dozen default icons in the `/wp-content/plugins/store-locator-le/images/icons` directory.
+Add your own custom icons in that directory and they will be auto-detected.

+To prevent custom icons from being over-written they will be copies to the '/wp-content/uploads/sl-uploads/custom-icons/' directory.
+If you place your icons in that directory they will be detected on the icon selection screens.

 = Custom Styling =

 Users that want to customize the look and feel of the search form, map, and search results can do so using the built-in Theme System.
 Copy an existing CSS file, change the file name and update the CSS header, upload to the server and you can activate your new theme or any of the built-in defaults by selecting it from the auto-generated pulldown menu.
-To ensure your custom styling does not get overwritten during plugin upgrades, place it in the wp-content/uploads/slp/css directory.

-[Pro Pack](https://www.storelocatorplus.com/product/slp4-pro/) users can also add CSS rules via the Pro Pack CSS Rules entry on the admin panel.
+[Pro Pack](http://www.storelocatorplus.com/product/slp4-pro/) users can also add CSS rules via the Pro Pack CSS Rules entry on the admin panel.

 = Special Thanks =